 Various antibacterial medicines can be used to treat for any possible secondary infections which can include those that contain tea tree oil.
 If the fish's eye fully pops due to the extent of fluid, the fish will become blind on that given side of their body and will not regrow another eye.
 If the eye does slowly go back to its original size but is milky or cloudy, then the fish is permanently blind in that eye for the remainder of its life.

 This infection can and will take several weeks before it is fully healed.
-During that timeframe, it is suggested that you keep the fish within a quarantine tank and away from any other fish or inhabitants that may harm the fish even more, or harass it due to it having a hard time seeing on half its body.
+During that time, it is suggested that you keep the fish within a quarantine tank and away from any other fish or inhabitants that may harm the fish even more, or harass it due to it having a hard time seeing on half its body.
 Once the eye goes back to its normal size (or similar size to other tank mates within the setup), then treatment can stop and the fish placed back into its original water.

 The best and only real prevention methods are to make sure that you check your water quality at least once every few weeks to make sure that the nitrogen cycle is still keeping up, while also making sure that the fish waste if either being eaten by the good bacteria or is being sucked out when doing water changes.
 By keeping up with doing weekly (or monthly) water changes, one can reduce the water quality issue that may cause this infection.